Daviess County Public Schools: College View Middle School

-College View Middle School hold students grades 6–8 in Owensboro.
+College View Middle School enrolls students grades 6–8 in Owensboro.
 The school is named "College View", because it is across the street of Owensboro Community and Technical College.
 The nickname is the Vikings and colors are purple and white.
 The middle school feeds into both Apollo High School and Daviess County High School.
 The schools color of purple is a result of this combining the blue of Apollo High School and the red of Daviess County High School.
-Its principal is Jennifer Crume.
+Its principal is Brandon Brooks.

 Daviess County Middle School

 Daviess County Middle School holds grades 6–8 in Owensboro.
 The mascot is the Panther and colors are red and white.